aareet/terraform-kubernetes-terraform-cloud-operator/README.md

 # terraform-kubernetes-terraform-cloud-operator
-This module uses the 0.3.0+ version of the kubernetes-alpha provider to install the Terraform Cloud Operator for Kubernetes.
+This module uses the kubernetes provider, and the 0.3.0+ version of the kubernetes-alpha provider to install the Terraform Cloud Operator for Kubernetes.

-By default it creates a namespace and two secrets named terraformrc and workspacesecrets.
+By default, it creates a namespace and two secrets named terraformrc and workspacesecrets.
 The operator is installed in that provided namespace.

 An example configuration to use this module could be: